-Considering that the loans funded with the proceeds from Individual Investors on Juzi Licai are on-balance sheet loans, the Group is obligated to repay the Individual Investors for all amounts of principal and future interests regardless of whether the QAP has been implemented or not.
-The Group determines that there are no additional liabilities to be recognized in addition to the principal and interests due to Individual Investors recorded as "Funding Debts" and "Accrued interest payable" on its Consolidated Balance Sheets.
-The quality assurance funds set aside under the QAP through custody bank accounts are recorded as "Restricted cash" on its Consolidated Balance Sheets.
-The Group applies the same process and methodology to evaluate the creditworthiness and collectability of the loan portfolio covered by the QAP on a pooled basis, mainly based on delinquency levels and historical charge-offs.
+Considering that the loans covered by the QAP were accounted for as on-balance sheet loans, the Group was obligated to repay the Individual Investors for all amounts of principal and future interests regardless of whether the QAP was implemented or not.
+The Group determined that there were no additional liabilities to be recognized in addition to the principal and interests due to the Individual Investors recorded as "Funding Debts" (Note 2(j)) and "Accrued interest payable" on its Consolidated Balance Sheets.
+The quality assurance funds set aside under the QAP through custody bank accounts were recorded as "Restricted cash" on its Consolidated Balance Sheets.
+The Group applied the same process and methodology to evaluate the creditworthiness and collectability of the loan portfolio covered by the QAP on a pooled basis, mainly based on delinquency levels and historical charge-offs.